JQmasters/polyphasic_sleep/README.md

         - After practicing this several times, you can get the right feeling.
 You will gradually lose the sense to outside sound and heat.
 Then lose consciousness and fall asleep.
 - Avoid any yoga, physical training or massage 1 hour before sleep.
 I found that they make me harder to fall asleep.
 They can remove the tiredness and get me excited again.
 But I need the tiredness to help me fall asleep quickly.
 - **Massage** on neck, back, waist, and eyes, when they hurt or are uncomfortable.

+## Update log

+- 03/19: Remove vinegar and potatoes from the meal of salad.
+Consider to remove potatoes forever.
+Due to `Day 4`.